Ellmen/alcov/README.md

 Analysis of SARS-CoV-2 mutations.
 The tool can be used for:

 * The tool can be used for converting nucleotide and amino acid mutations for SARS-CoV-2 such as those found on https://covariants.org/variants/S.N501
-* Determining the frequency of mutations of interest in mapped WGS reads in BED files.
+* Determining the frequency of mutations of interest in mapped WGS reads in BAM files.
 Currently looks for N501Y and A28271- from https://www.medrxiv.org/content/10.1101/2021.02.22.21252041v1.full.pdf

 ## Installing